Scalability of the second-order reliability method for stochastic differential equations with multiplicative noise: Numerical implementation

 Lastly, for the estimation of the operator trace $\trace \left[D_z \right]$ in a matrix-free way, a popular way of approximating the trace is through Monte Carlo methods using the Hutchinson estimator~\cite{hutchinson:1989} $ \trace \left[D_z^{(n_t)} \right] \approx M^{-1} \sum_{m = 1}^M \left \langle \xi_m, D_z^{(n_t)} \xi_m \right \rangle \Delta t $ with $M$ discrete white noise realizations $\xi_m \sim {\cal N}\left(0, (\Delta t)^{-1} \text{Id}_{n_t \cdot n} \right)$.
 It turns out that for the predator-prey example from section~\ref{sec:predprey} that we will further elaborate on in section~\ref{sec:pred-prey-continuation}, because of the approximate pairing symmetry of positive and negative eigenvalues of $D_z$, the Hutchinson estimator has a high variance, and we will hence just approximate $\trace \left[D_z^{(n_t)} \right]$ in terms of the sum of $M$ leading eigenvalues of $D_z^{(n_t)}$ for this paper, which are computed analogously to the previous paragraph.
 Recently introduced improved randomized trace estimators, such as Hutch++~\cite{meyer-musco-musco-etal:2021,persson-cortinovis-kressner:2022} or XTRACE~\cite{epperly-tropp-webber:2024} would also be interesting alternatives to the simple leading eigenspace projection method we use here.
+Remark~\ref{rem:error} applies, mutatis mutandis, to the estimation of $\trace \left[D_z \right]$ and associated errors as well.